SPL-BTP-2k24/Waveform-Wizard/README.md

 ## Ubuntu
 1. You can find the application in app tray in ubuntu

+# Help/Docs:

+Visit [Report](https://github.com/SPL-BTP-2k24/Waveform-Wizard/blob/master/Report.pdf) for step by step help in using the application.

 # Supported Formats

 Visit [here](https://github.com/SPL-BTP-2k24/Samples) to find the supported formats.